MarbleHE/HECO/README.md

 sudo apt-get install cmake doxygen clang libboost-all-dev python3-dev`
 ```

+If the version of cmake provided by your package manager is too old, you might need to [manually install](https://askubuntu.com/a/976700) a newer version.

 ### Microsoft SEAL
 HECO supports the [Microsoft SEAL](https://github.com/microsoft/SEAL) FHE library as a "backend" in its `interactive` mode.